Brookes

 • ABIGAIL BROOKS b: 25 Jan 1664/1665 in Springfield, Hampden Co., Massachusetts.

-• JOSEPH BROOKS b: 7 October 1667 in Springfield, Hampden Co., Massachusetts.
-Married LYDIA WARNER.
+• JOSEPH BROOKS b: 7 Oct 1667 in Springfield, Hampden Co., Massachusetts.
+He married LYDIA WARNER.
 He died in 1748.

 • MARY BROOKS b: 11 July 1677 in Springfield, Hampden, Massachusetts.
-Married BARRETT STEELE on 30 Dec 1697 in Springfield, Hampden, Massachusetts .
+She married BARRETT STEELE on 30 Dec 1697 in Springfield, Hampden, Massachusetts.

 • THANKFUL BROOKS b: 19 September 1679.